On Demand

 Once we are done with darshan, we’ll go back to Gunji to collect our luggage, and from there, we’ll move towards Dharchula.

 This long road journey will give you the opportunity to see some amazing places.
-On our way, we’ll get to see Kali Mandir, Vyas Gufa, Nag Parvat, Ganesh Parvat, Nabhi Parwat, and others.
+On our way, we’ll get to see Kali Mandir, Vyas Gufa, Nag Parvat, Ganesh Parvat, Nabhi Parvat, and others.

 Check in to your hotel and take the much-needed rest you need.